cmorman89/weather-app/README.md

 # Weather App Demo

-This app will fetch the current weather (temperature, humidity, precipitation) for a given location.
+A small, demo app that fetches and displays real-time weather data for a specified city.
-Uses the [OpenWeatherMap](https://home.openweathermap.org/) API as the data source.
+- Uses the [OpenWeatherMap](https://home.openweathermap.org/) API as the data source.

 ---